mirisuzanne/mia/content/posts/journal/tech-ai-wtf.md

 fire black people,
 and deport all my immigrant friends and colleagues.

+It's wild to see major tech companies throwing out all pretense -- giddy to abandon previous commitments around diversity, equity, inclusion, or accessibility.
+Run free, little mega-corps!
+Be the evil you've always dreamed for the world!

 Surely this has nothing to do with their products, though.

 ## But her use-cases